 In this tutorial, you are going to learn how to add HTML characters and symbols to your content.

-If you need help using the WordPress Content editor go here:
+For a tutorial about using the WordPress Content editor go here:

-If you want to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Special Character button …
+If you want to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …

-(Insert Character button – WordPress Content Editor)
+(Insert Character button – WP Content Editor)

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-Using Smilies In WordPress
+Using Smileys In WordPress

 Smilies, also known as “emoticons,” are used to convey emotions in your writing.
 They can be used to brighten up your posts, express disapproval, confusion, sadness, anger, etc… 🙂

 Text smilies are created by typing two or more punctuation marks.
 For example:

 By default, WordPress automatically converts text smilies to graphic images.
 Thus, when you type 😉 in your post you see 😉 when you preview or publish your post.